Leg Extension Alternatives – Best Substitute Exercises

 Alternative Exercise 3 – Bulgarian Split Squat

-This exercise will test your balance skills to the max while also helping you grow without the need for more weights.
-Like lunges it can be performed with just your body weight, with barbells, or dumbbells if you need more resistance.
+The Bulgarian split squat exercise will test your balance skills to the max while also helping you grow without the need for more weight.
+Like lunges, it can be performed with just your body weight, with barbells, or dumbbells if you need more resistance.

-Named this way because of the legendary Bulgarian weightlifting team that made waves in the 80s, this exercise will help you build killer glutes, quads, and develop your core strength and balance.
+Named this way because of the legendary Bulgarian weightlifting team that made waves in the 80s, this exercise will help you build killer glutes, and quads, and build your core strength and balance.

 How to do a Bulgarian Split Squat